philipperemy/financial-news-dataset/README.md

 **/!\\ Very sorry to announce that those datasets are no longer available for research purposes (NLP...) due to copyright issues. /!\\**

-To know more about it, feel free to contact me at premy.enseirb@gmail.com and put the words "bloomberg dataset" in your email body.
+If you have a request about it, send it to me at premy.enseirb@gmail.com and put the words "bloomberg dataset" in your email body.

 ## Examples